jcbhmr/crev/README.md

 # Your <ins>c</ins>ontainer <ins>r</ins>egistry r<ins>ev</ins>erse proxy

-💻 Serverless container registry proxy for your domain
+💻 Serverless container registry proxy for your domain \
+💡 Inspired by [ahmetb/serverless-registry-proxy]

 <p align=center>
   <img src="https://i.imgur.com/dMEK0O2.png">
 </p>

+🌼 Lets you use **your own domain** for your containers \
+📦 Uses an existing container registry as the actual storage \
+🔒 Intelligently proxies auth requests to the original auth service \
+✅ Works with [docker.io] and [ghcr.io]

 ## Usage